 The Mahasiddhas:

-Each Mahasiddha is known for his or her writings and songs.
-A song of Nirgunapa (shown above) and Kukkuripa are here.
+Each Mahasiddha is known for his or her songs.

 The Buddha is absent,